bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 Other nodes
 ^^^^^^^^^^^

 Now, review computes nodes and logins nodes in respectively files cluster/nodes/computes.yml and cluster/nodes/logins.yml.
 Same rules apply.
-You can also add more nodes, or if you have for example multiple type of equipments for computes nodes or login nodes, add another equipment group this way:
+You can also add more nodes, or if you have for example multiple type of equipment for computes nodes or login nodes, add another equipment group this way:

 .. code-block:: yaml